apple/swift-playdate-examples/Sources/Playdate/Documentation.docc/DownloadingTheTools.md

 ```
 @Image(source: "playdate-sdk-content", alt: "A screenshot of a Terminal application showing the result of the ls command.")

-## Clone and configure the Swift Playdate package
+## Clone the Swift Playdate package

-1. Clone this repository from GitHub to your local machine, using a Git client or the `git` command-line tool.
+Clone this repository from GitHub to your local machine, using a Git client or the `git` command-line tool.

 ```console
 $ git clone https://github.com/apple/swift-playdate-examples.git